Alejogb1/job-board/blog-data/systemverilog-foreach-syntax-for-looping-through-lower-dimension-of-multidimensi.md

 But what if you want to loop through all the 1D slices I mean not all the individual elements but each one dimensional lower dimension slice right that’s when things can get a little tricky

-Okay here's the most direct answer and I'll illustrate with a few code snippets that I myself have actually used for similar cases in my previous projects So imagine that you wanted to sum all the values on your array row by row here is the most direct approach I usually take
+ here's the most direct answer and I'll illustrate with a few code snippets that I myself have actually used for similar cases in my previous projects So imagine that you wanted to sum all the values on your array row by row here is the most direct approach I usually take

 ```systemverilog
 module foreach_example;